aghnisyifaa/DataAnalysis/README.md

 # DataAnalysis
 Bike Rentals - Final Project Data Analytics is the culmination of the "Belajar Analisis Data Dengan Python" course on Dicoding, focusing on analyzing and creating a dashboard from a bike-sharing dataset.
 The notebook file provides a detailed walkthrough of the analysis process, covering Data Wrangling, Exploratory Data Analysis, and Data Visualization.
-Additionally, a Streamlit-based dashboard has been developed for a user-friendly interface, accessible through a link in the right sidebar or provided within the project documentation.
+Additionally, a Streamlit-based dashboard has been developed for a user-friendly interface, accessible through [this link]( https://dataanalysisbyaghni.streamlit.app)

 **File Structures:**
 ```